rolandvs/Fischertechnik/README.md

 The contact points can fit a connector directly.
 For my use it is to expensive to buy the kit, especially while having the parts here in the junkbox.

-This project is inspired by the work of [Didiacta's Education Projects](http://www.didacta.hr/)
+This project is inspired by the work of [Didacta's Education Projects](http://www.didacta.hr/)

 Currently made: